bhijack/upload-image-gcs-vuejs/README.md

 1. open index.html on localhost
 > if use vscode, use 'Live Server' to open file

-2. use Ngrok for localhost
+2. use Ngrok for localhost (optional)

 ```
 ngrok http <port>